 Losing your dental crown isn’t an emergency.
-Yet, you’ll still need to schedule an appointment with our office to have yourreplaced.
+However, you’ll still need to schedule an appointment with our office to replace it.

-The only time you’d need to call our emergency dentist for a broken crown is if the jagged edges are sharp.
+Typically, no. The only time you’d need to call our emergency dentists for a broken crown is if the jagged edges are sharp.
 In this situation, you may need emergency dental care so you don’t cut your tongue or cheeks by accident.
-Otherwise, you’ll be able to wait a few days for your appointment.

-What Do I Do While I Wait for My Appointment?
+What Should I Do While I Wait for My Appointment?

-If your dental crown is intact, we recommend buying some dental cement from the drug store.
-Next, you’ll want to clean the inside of your dental crown.
-Apply the dental cement to your actual tooth and place your dental crown on top.
+First, you’ll need to protect both your dental crown and your tooth.
+If your crown is still intact, you can buy some from the drugstore.
+Simply clean the inside of your dental crown, apply the cement to your actual tooth, and place the crown on top.
 Hold the dental crown in place until the cement dries.

-If your dental crown isn’t intact, we still recommend keeping it to show our dental crown dentist.
-Dr. Piotrowski may be able to use your dental crown if it’s in good condition.
-In the meantime, mold dental wax over your tooth so it’s protected.
+If your dental crown isn’t intact, we still recommend keeping it so you can show it to our dental crown dentist.
+Our dentists may be able to use your dental crown if it’s still in good condition.
+To protect your tooth in the meantime, you can use to mold over your tooth.
 You’ll want to use the same dental wax that’s used to push errant wire braces back into place.
-Most drug stores sell dental wax.
+Most drugstores sell dental wax.

-Yes, but you need to protect your tooth first.
-(See the section above about what you should do if your crown falls off.)
-Once you protect your tooth, you’ll be able to eat.
-Yet, you’ll need to stay away from foods that are hard to chew or sticky.
-That way, you won’t pull off your crown again by accident or damage your tooth.
-It’s also best if you chew on the side opposite of your dental crown.
+However, you’ll need to stay away from foods that are hard to chew or sticky.
+Otherwise, you could pull your crown off again by accident or damage your tooth.
+It’s also best if you chew on the side that’s opposite of your dental crown.